 I design tons of printables for kiddos and adults, and for taking photos – for my posts – I had to cut every single little thing!

 Ahhhgggg, I seriously wanted to cry every time.
 I am a lefty, and scissors really make my hands hurt.
 So the Cricut is a live saver for me.

 Anyway, we are getting back to the Printing option.
-When this Fill option is active, after you click Make it; first, you’ll send your files to your home printer and then have your Cricut do all the heavy lifting.
+When this operation is active, after you click Make it, first, you’ll send your files to your home printer and then have your Cricut do all the heavy lifting.
 (Cutting)

 The imagination is your limit!

 Let’s say it’s Valentine’s Day.
 You can make a beautiful card with an already created pattern from Cricut Access (Membership, not free), or your own.
 Then print and cut at the same time.

 Print then Cut ONLY works with the Cricut Maker and any of the Explore Family Machines (it’s not compatible with Cricut Joy).

 c.
 Select All

 When you need to move all of your elements inside the canvas area, you may struggle to select them one by one.